“She is also the recipient of numerous awards, including the Pulitzer Prize for Nonfiction.”

 You're introducing a guest speaker at a conference.
-You're talking about her
+You introduce her like this.

 She is also the recipient of numerous awards, including the Pulitzer Prize for Nonfiction.